 Damp in your home is caused by excess moisture.
-Your home could be affected by any of the three common types of damp:
+Your home could be affected by any of the two common types of damp:

 - Penetrating damp - this is caused by water coming through external walls or the roof.
 It can occur when there is an internal leak or plumbing problem.